masarabbit/sei_project_2/README.md

 #### Animation for Pokémon Entering the Page

 Each time a new Pokémon is selected, it comes in from left of the screen.
-This is triggered by adding 'display' class.
+This is triggered by adding the 'display' class.
 This class is controlled using state, as shown in the snippet below:

 ```
     <div className={'pokedex-img' + pokedexImageDisplay}>